axelpale/yamdog/api.md

 Easy way to create internal links for block name occurrences in text.
-Searches block contents for block names and replaces each match with a link to the block heading anchor.
+Searches block contents for block names and replaces each match with a link to the block with matching name.
-Skips preformatted text.
+This decorator skips occurrences in preformatted text sections.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>